I recently adopted one handful of a dog.

 Always rule out medical issues first before assuming it’s the food causing poor appetite.

-- This reply was modified 8 months, 2 weeks ago by anon101.
+- This reply was modified 1 year, 4 months ago by anonymous.

 You must be logged in to reply to this topic.